shubhamxdd/a/apps/mobile/README.md

 ## Notes

-- Minimum SDK is 23 (required by CameraX / ML Kit / TFLite deps).
+- Minimum SDK follows Flutter's default (`flutter.minSdkVersion` in `android/app/build.gradle`); the CameraX / ML Kit / TFLite plugin set generally needs API 23+, so raise it if Gradle or the Play Store requires.
 - No launcher icons are included — `flutter create` (step 1) generates the default ones; swap them via `flutter_launcher_icons` if you want custom branding.